Shows Best Result among “Newly Industrialized Countries”

-Washington, DC, December 15, 2014 (MACP) — The 2015 Climate Performance Index named Morocco “one of the global forerunners in renewable energy policy making,” ranking the country among the top 10 making the most progress in addressing climate change and number one among developing countries.
-In conjunction with the European Climate Action Network, German Watch—an independent development and environmental organization dedicated to sustainable global development—annually evaluates and compares the climate-protection performance of the 58 countries that are responsible for more than 90 percent of global CO2 emissions.
-Morocco’s ranking of 9th overall in this latest report represents a 6-point improvement over last year.
+Washington, DC, December 10, 2015 (MACP) — The 2016 Climate Performance Index ranked Morocco among the top ten countries making the most progress in addressing climate change and number one among “newly industrialized countries,” citing the country as one that shows “the potential of developing countries to move forward.”
+Issued by Climate Action Network Europe and German Watch—an independent development and environmental organization dedicated to sustainable global development—the report annually evaluates and compares the “climate-protection performance of 58 countries that together are responsible for more than 90% of global energy-related CO2 emissions.”

 The Moroccan American Center for Policy (MACP) is a non-profit organization whose principal mission is to inform opinion makers, government officials, and interested publics in the United States about political and social developments in Morocco and the role being played by the Kingdom of Morocco in broader strategic developments in North Africa, the Mediterranean, and the Middle East.

 This material is distributed by the Moroccan American Center for Policy on behalf of the Government of Morocco.
 Additional information is available at the Department of Justice in Washington, DC.